 As stated above, Posting and committing a document is a two-stage process designed to ensure both the client’s ERP and AvaTax documents are committed via a process that mirrors most ERP systems.
 It is not, however, a requirement to follow this process, if it does not meet your business needs (for example, see GetTax Post / Commit = True).

 NewDocCode Property

-AvaTax SDK products version 5.7 and later may use the NewDocCode property.
+AvaTax Ruby SDK products may use the NewDocCode property.